jbroadway/docs/docs/1.0/creator-tools/adding-movement-to-hair-cloth-and-tails.md

-# Dynamic Bone Setup
+# Adding movement to hair, cloth, and tails

+Flipside supports the ability to add natural physical movement to hair, cloth, and extra limbs such as tails on characters using a 3rd party plugin called [Dynamic Bone](https://assetstore.unity.com/packages/tools/animation/dynamic-bone-16743).

-## Adding Dynamic Bones
+## Adding dynamic bones

-Here is a quick overview of how to integrate the [Dynamic Bone](https://assetstore.unity.com/packages/tools/animation/dynamic-bone-16743) Plugin with your custom Flipside characters.
+Here is a quick overview of how to integrate Dynamic Bone into your custom Flipside characters.

 1\.
 You will need to own a copy of the [Dynamic Bone](https://assetstore.unity.com/packages/tools/animation/dynamic-bone-16743) asset to use this integration.